-The gardens at Farleigh Wallop are a continually changing place of contemplation and beauty, commissioned by Lord and Lady Portsmouth in 1992 from renowned garden designer Georgia Langton.
+The Farleigh Wallop gardens are a continually changing place of contemplation and beauty, commissioned by Lord and Lady Portsmouth in 1992 from renowned garden designer Georgia Langton.

 A three-acre walled garden is divided by yew hedges into formal ‘rooms’.
-An ornamental potager combines herbaceous borders with vegetable beds which, with the cuttings garden, supply the house with flowers and produce through the season.
+An ornamental potager combines herbaceous borders with vegetable beds which, with the cuttings garden, supply the house with flowers throughout the year.

 The classic English style of the rose garden creates a pleasing contrast with the contemporary wild rose and sculpture garden.
 A ha-ha at the end of the croquet lawn leads the eye from the gardens to the parkland, fields and woods beyond.